Voluntary Gender Equality Analysis and Reporting

 The Equality Act 2010 requires public sector organisations to consider gender equality within their workplaces as part of the Equality Duty and to publish relevant gender equality data; this transparency is a driver to tackle gender inequality.
 Further transparency measures in the Act included making pay secrecy clauses in employment contracts unenforceable and protecting employees from victimisation if they seek to find out what other employees earn.

 Alongside this action in the public sector, the Government is asking businesses to undertake gender equality analysis and reporting on a voluntary basis.
 This is a business-led approach which has been created in consultation with leading employer bodies and private sector partners.

 The aim is to help organisations identify and act on any unfairness based on gender, without further regulation from government.

 The initiative means you:

-The Equality and Human Rights Commission (EHRC) website contains comprehensive guidance on gender equality and tackling pay discrimination, find out more.
+The Equality and Human Rights Commission website contains comprehensive guidance on gender equality and tackling pay discrimination.